Ateneo de Manila University shooting: Reactions

 Several organizations and public personalities condemned the incident.
 President Marcos demanded an immediate investigation into the shooting.
 Quezon City Mayor Joy Belmonte denounced the shooting, stating that "this kind of incident has no place in our society and must be condemned to the highest level" while extending condolences to the victims' families.
 The Philippine Red Cross dispatched eight bags of blood to the Quirino Memorial Medical Center where the injured victims were recovering.

 The Ateneo de Manila University canceled the graduation ceremony for its law school students scheduled to occur hours after the shooting and pledged to assist any students, faculty, staff, and guests affected by the incident.
 The university's administration assured the public that "its campuses are safe" and that its security protocols "are being reviewed and strengthened further."
-Members of the Ateneo de Manila community also pledged to provide financial support to Bandiala's family and have launched a QR code payment donation channel.
+Members of the Ateneo de Manila community also pledged to provide financial support to Bandiala's family and launched a QR code payment donation channel.
 Chief Justice Alexander Gesmundo, the invited commencement speaker, was in transit at the time of the shooting and "was advised to turn back."
 According to Supreme Court spokesperson Brian Keith Hosaka, the chief justice was safe.